Isty001/rogue-craft/README.md

 ## Rogue Craft

-This is the main repository of Rogue Craft a 2D terminal sandbox/RPG/survival game, based on ncurses.
-It's developed and tested on Linux, but should work on other UNIX-like systems too.
-Please check the [Wiki](https://github.com/rogue-craft/rogue-craft/wiki) (in progress) for the guide and documentation.
-You can also follow the development [here](rogue-craft.github.io).
+Rogue Craft is a 2D terminal sandbox/RPG/survival game, based on ncurses.
+Please read the [Wiki](https://github.com/rogue-craft/rogue-craft/wiki) (in progress) for the guide and documentation.
+You can also follow the development [here](isty001.com).

 ![screenshot](https://raw.githubusercontent.com/rogue-craft/doc-resources/master/README/screenshot_1.png)

 ### Install

 For running `ncursesw5` is required (`panelw5` too but usually it comes with ncurses), and `vlc`.
-Your terminal must support 256 colors, for example try setting your `TERM` to `xterm-256color` to achieve this.
-The terminal also needs mouse interaction support.
+Your terminal must support 256 colors, (for example you could set `$TERM` to `xterm-256color`) and needs mouse interaction support too.

 #### From release tar